Atria and the Alzheimer’s Association Team Up for Enhanced Dementia Care in Connecticut

 “The Alzheimer’s Association is home to the field’s leading experts,” says Jason Shott, a member on the Alzheimer’s Association Connecticut Chapter board of advisors and former Regional Vice President at Atria.
 “And by working closely with them, Atria’s communities benefit from their expertise while furthering the Association’s mission to maximize quality care and support.”

-Laura Hoffman, the Association’s Vice President of Development for the Connecticut Chapter, says, “The Alzheimer’s Association is thrilled to build on our relationship with Atria Senior Living here in Connecticut.
+Laura Hoffman, Vice President of Development for the Alzheimer’s Association Connecticut Chapter, says, “The Alzheimer’s Association is thrilled to build on our relationship with Atria Senior Living here in Connecticut.
 We are both committed to providing those living with Alzheimer’s and dementia – and their caregivers – the support and resources they need.”

 To further these shared goals, the collaboration enables Atria to provide robust programs and toolkits to support family members navigating the complex waters of dementia care.
 A dementia diagnosis can leave many families feeling hopeless and overwhelmed.
 By tapping into the Alzheimer’s Association’s resources, Atria’s Life Guidance neighborhoods are better positioned to offer industry-leading care based on the latest research.